Start9Labs/jam-startos/README.md

 ## Installing (on StartOS)

-Sideload from the web-UI via:
+Sideload from the web-UI:
 System > Sideload Service

+Sideload from the CLI:
-...or [SSH](https://docs.start9.com/latest/user-manual/overview/ssh) into your StartOS device.
+[SSH](https://docs.start9.com/latest/user-manual/overview/ssh) into your StartOS device.
 `scp` the `.s9pk` to any directory from your local machine.
 Run the following command to install the package: